Peplos Kore – inspired by Egyptian Art but now wholly Greek

 The Peplos Kore is one of the most well-known and popular pieces of Archaic Greek art.
-Peplos refers to the type of robe or shawl-like fabric draped over the figure and Kore meaning a girl or young female.
-This white marble statue stands 1.17 cm high and was made around 530 BC and was originally colourfully painted.
+Peplos refers to the type of robe or shawl-like fabric draped over the figure, and Kore means a girl or young female.
+This white marble statue stands 1.17 cm high, was made around 530 BC and was originally colorfully painted.
 The figure was found, in three pieces, in an 1886 excavation near the Erechtheion on the Acropolis of Athens.

-Historians and archaeologists are in a debate about whether this status is part of the Kori tradition of a mortal girl or is she a goddess.
-Her eyes are focused on a distant object, and her smile is referred to as an “archaic smile”.
-The body is sculpted in the round; however, only the front of the body displays any detail.
+Historians and archaeologists debate whether this status is part of the Kori tradition of a mortal girl or a goddess.
+Her eyes are focused on a distant object, and her smile is referred to as the “archaic smile.”
+The body is sculpted in the round; however, only the front of the body displays fine detail.

 Many Kore statues survive from the Archaic period of 700-480 BCE.
-Kouros figures or figures of young males, survive as well.
-There are several differences between the two, with the most significant being that Kouros (male) statues were almost always portrayed in the nude, while Kore (female) were always clothed.
+Also, many Kouros figures or figures of young males survived.
+There are several differences between the two, and the most significant is that Kouros (male) statues were almost always portrayed in the nude.
+The Kore (female) were always clothed.

-Historians think of the Kore and Kouros figures as an offering or consecrated in fulfilment of a vow for devotional purposes, most probably as commemorations of the dead because they are often discovered in the vicinity of cemeteries.
+Historians think that the Kore and Kouros figures may also be offerings in fulfillment of a vow for religious dedications.
+Most probably as commemorations of the dead because they are often discovered in the vicinity of cemeteries.

 - Title: Peplos Kore